University of Navarra (TECNUN) - February 2026

 Flower Hello World

-.
+To start with Flower, all you have to do is to install the flwr package in your terminal.
+If you are using vast.ai, you can open a terminal and run the command directly (the Python environment will automatically be activated).
 If you are using your own setup you might want to do this in a new virtual environment (e.g. using Conda or pyenv).

 pip install flwr

-flwr new my-app
+flwr new @flwrlabs/quickstart-pytorch

-You’ll notice a new directory has appeared with the name my-app
+You’ll notice a new directory has appeared with the name quickstart-pytorch.
+Access it from the terminal, install the dependencies and run the app.

 # Enter into the app directory

-cd my-app
+cd quickstart-pytorch

 # Install the app dependencies (i.e. PyTorch etc)